psychopy/psychopy/docs/source/developers/repository.rst

 Making a pull request
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once you've pushed your branch to your repository you can make a pull request from GitHub.
 If you go to your GitHub page for the repo it should be presenting you with a message explaining that there is new activity on the branch you just pushed, and that yo umight want to create a Pull Request.
 It's fairly simple form there.
-The rules about good commit messages don't even really reply to the Pull request because it can be changed later more easily.
+The rules about good commit messages don't even really reply to the Pull request itself, because it can be changed later more easily.

-When your Pull Request is submitted.

 .. _convertGitFlow: